-Prince William tells Jamaicans slavery ‘stains our history’ but stops short of apology
+Prince William tells Jamaicans: Slavery ‘stains our history’

 William’s comments come at a time of a broader reckoning in Britain with its colonial past, triggered in part by the Black Lives Matter movement as well as a scandal involving the “Windrush” generation.

-In 2018, the British government was forced to apologize to Caribbean leaders for its treatment of the Windrush generation, nearly a half-million people who moved from the Caribbean to Britain between 1948 and 1971,but whom the British government later threatened with deportation.
+In 2018, the British government was forced to apologize to Caribbean leaders for its treatment of the Windrush generation, nearly a half-million people who moved from the Caribbean to Britain between 1948 and 1971.
+They were invited by the British government to help rebuild Britain after World War II.
+Decades later, some found they were threatened with deportation after the British authorities questioned their legal status.

-William said: “We are forever grateful for the immense contribution that this generation and their descendants have made to British life, which continues to enrich and improve our society.”
+Referring to the Windrush generation, William said: “We are forever grateful for the immense contribution that this generation and their descendants have made to British life, which continues to enrich and improve our society.”

+Ahead of the final leg of the trip in the Bahamas, the country’s reparations committee also published an open letter decrying slavery, demanding an apology and calling for reparations.
+In the letter, the Bahamas National Reparations Committee says the British monarchy “has looted and pillaged our land and our people for centuries, leaving us struggling with under-development, left to pick up the pieces.”

+Lisa Hanna, a Jamaican politician, wrote in the Guardian that her country needed more than expressions of regret.
+(She also said that she didn’t “snub” the Duchess of Cambridge, as a “two-second manipulated clip” of the pair suggested.
+The clip went viral.)